Public Assistance (PA) Grant Program

 What Projects/Activities are Funded Through PA Grants?

-There are two (2) broad categories of eligible work – Emergency Work and Permanent Work.
-Each category is further subdivided as shown in the graphic to the right.
+There are two (2)/three (3) broad categories of eligible work.
+The two main broad categories of eligible work are Emergency Work and Permanent Work.
+The third broad category of eligible work is Management Costs.
+Emergency Work and Permanent Work.
+Each category is further subdivided as shown in the graphic below.

 • Emergency Work is that which must be performed to reduce or eliminate an immediate threat to life, protect public health and safety, and to protect improved property that is threatened in a significant way as a result of a disaster.